HP Information Management Software: Data protection

 HP Data Protector software automate high-performance backup and recovery from disk or tape to enable 24x7 business continuity.
 This software can be used by any size business as it grows, from a single server environment to the largest distributed enterprise infrastructure with thousands of clients and as many as 100,000 sessions daily.

 eDiscovery

 HP eDiscovery help meet the requirements of legal Electronic discovery and compliance regulations.
-They meet the Electronic Discovery Reference Model (EDRM)[5] for capturing, classifying, preserving, finding, analyzing and recovering information.
-HP eDiscovery is part of the HP Autonomy Legal and Compliance Performance Suite for detecting and acting on new signals of risk, understanding, protecting, governing and collaborating on information, and maintaining compliance with local, federal and international regulations.
+They meet the Electronic Discovery Reference Model (EDRM)[5] for capturing, classifying, preserving, finding, analyzing, and recovering information.
+HP eDiscovery is part of the HP Autonomy Legal and Compliance Performance Suite for detecting and acting on new signals of risk, understanding, protecting, governing, and collaborating on information, as well as maintaining compliance with local, federal, and international regulations.

 Analytics

 Information analytics is the collection and analysis of data.
 The use of powerful computers to identify patterns and trends in a data set is not new, but has been greatly enhanced in the past few years.
 As a result, the quality of the output is high enough to be used as a tool in the decision-making process.

 Based on HP IDOL (Intelligent Data Operating Layer), HP Information Analytics help organizations extract meaning from all forms of human information such as audio, text and video.
 HP IDOL uses advanced pattern-matching technology to understand key concepts in all forms of information, including free text, video, audio, image, social media and the web.
 Unlike traditional, keyword-dependent systems, HP IDOL retrieves all relevant information that is conceptually related to a query, going beyond search to help users discover the information they may not know to look for.